joaogouveia89/Random-User/README.md

 - [ ] Handle user click on user list
 - [ ] Find a way to write tests to the chronometer on RandomUserViewModel
 - [ ] Add UI tests with Espresso
+- [ ] Service to check if user is offline

 ## Bug fixing